Be part of one of a highest achieving courses, with a long established track record recognised by the British Fashion Council

 You will be assessed through:

-Each year a number of graduates pursue their educational study at postgraduate and Master's level, continuing at the Royal College of Art, Central Saint Martin's School, the University of Westminster, and Kingston for example.
-Some students go on to complete a Postgraduate Certificate in Education (PGCE).
+Each year a number of graduates pursue their educational study at postgraduate and Master's level, some students go on to complete a Postgraduate Certificate in Education (PGCE).

 |Type of Study||Fee|